-The Palazzo Pitti is a vast, mainly Renaissance, palace in Florence.
+The Pitti Palace (Italian: Palazzo Pitti) is a vast, mainly Renaissance, palace in Florence.
 It is situated on the south side of the Arno River, a short distance from the Ponte Vecchio.

 Even today it is the largest museum complex in Florence.The principal palazzo block, often known as the corps de logis in a building of this design, makes up 32,000 square metres.
 It is divided into several principal galleries or museums.

 Purchased in 1550, the Palace was chosen by Cosimo I de’ Medici and his wife Eleanor of Toledo as the new Grand Ducal residence, and it soon became the new symbol of the Medici’s power over Tuscany.
 It grew as a great treasure house as later generations amassed paintings, plates, jewelry, and luxurious possessions.

 It was also the royal palace of two other dynasties: the House of Lorraine-Habsburg (which succeeded the Medici in 1737) and the Kings of Italy of the House of Savoy (who inhabited it from 1865 to 1871).